mesosphere/dcos-docs-site/pages/1.11/tutorials/dcos-debug/index.md

 <a name="schedule-strat"></a>

-### Step 2: Check Scheduler Logs
+## Step 2: Check Scheduler Logs

 If there is a deployment problem, it can be helpful to double check the app definition and then check the Marathon UI or log to figure out how it was scheduled or why not.

 <a name="agent-strat"></a>

-### Step 3: Check Agent Logs
+## Step 3: Check Agent Logs

 The Mesos Agent logs provide information regarding how the task (and its environment) is being started.
 Recall that increasing the log level might be helpful in some cases.

 <a name="interactive-strat"></a>

-### Step 4: Test Task Interactively
+## Step 4: Test Task Interactively

 The next step is to interactively look at the task running inside the container.
 If the task is still running, `dcos task exec` or `docker exec` can be helpful to start an interactive debugging session.
 If the application is based on a Docker container image, manually starting it using `docker run` followed by `docker exec` can also get you started in the right direction.

 <a name="master-strat"></a>

-### Step 5: Check Master Logs
+## Step 5: Check Master Logs

 If you want to understand why a particular scheduler has received certain resources or a particular status, then the master logs can be very helpful.
 Recall that the master is forwarding all status updates between the agents and scheduler, so it might even be helpful in cases where the agent node might not be reachable (for example, network partition or node failure).

 <a name="community-strat"></a>

-### Community
+## Step 6:  Community
-As mentioned above, the community, either using the DC/OS slack or the mailing list can be very helpful in debugging further.
+As mentioned above, the community, either using the DC/OS Slack or the mailing list can be very helpful in debugging further.

 <!-- IV.
 Hands On Examples Section -->